usaid-cs/yesterday-i-learned/random.md

 1. Pennsylvania ("Penn's Forrest") is named after William Penn, so it must have two Ns.
 1. Flappy bird creator pulled the app off the stores because he ["cannot take this anymore"](https://www.theverge.com/2014/2/8/5393208/flappy-bird-creator-says-hes-pulling-the-game-offline-tomorrow).
 1. Intel CPUs made since 2008 have a [management engine](https://en.m.wikipedia.org/wiki/Intel_Management_Engine) running as a supervisor of your actual operating system, which has ring -3 equivalent of access *and* bugs and backdoors for the NSA: " Intel has confirmed the ME contains a switch to enable government authorities such as the NSA to make the ME go into High-Assurance Platform (HAP) mode after boot."
-1. TetraNormal says that "Alcohol divides everybody by 2 and then adds 5," so you, obviously a 10, is still a 10.
+1. TetraNormal says that "Alcohol divides everybody by 2 and then adds 5," so you, obviously a 10, are still a 10.
 1. "Tea is good for you.
 Teeeeeeeeaaaaaaa" - paraphrasing [this article](http://www.arthritis.org/living-with-arthritis/arthritis-diet/best-foods-for-arthritis/best-beverages-for-arthritis.php)
 1. Failblog no longer has fails.
 1. "If you are more fortunate than others, build a longer table, not a taller fence." - Canadian Memorial Centre for Peace